 - Cash Point: This value must match the configured cash point within the Mobotix app.
-If this value doesn't match the cash point within the Mobotix app, the back channel won't work. - Frame buffer size: Sets the size of the camera's frame buffer for buffering network streams. - Unauthorized movement detection for person: When any of the 4 settings below are enabled, the Desktop client will generate an unauthorized movement event when a person's face travels further than the specified percentage within the camera view field.
+If this Cash Point setting doesn't match the cash point within the Mobotix app, the back channel won't work. - Frame buffer size: Sets the size of the camera's frame buffer for buffering network streams.

+- Unauthorized movement detection for person: When any of the 4 settings below are enabled, the Desktop client will generate an unauthorized movement event when a person's face travels further than the specified percentage within the camera view field.
 For example, if Left travel distance were set to 50 then an unauthorized movement event would be generated if somebody's face entered the camera view field from the right edge of the frame, and moved more than halfway across the camera field view.
-Note that you can set multiple values below. - Left travel distance: Generate an unauthorized movement event when a face enters from the right edge of the camera view field and travels more than the specified percentage across the field towards the left edge. - Right travel distance: Gnerate an unauthorized movement event when a face enters from the left edge of the camera view field and travels more than the specified percentage across the field towards the right edge. - Up/Away travel distance: Generate an unauthorized movement event when a face enters from the bottom edge of the camera view field and travels more than the specified percentage across the field towards the top edge. - Down/Towards travel distance: Generate an unauthorized movement event when a face enters from the top edge of the camera view field and travels more than the specified percentage across the field towards the bottom edge.
+Note that you can configure multiple settings at the same time, and an unauthorized movement event would be triggered if the condition specified by any of the configured settings were met. - Left travel distance: Generate an unauthorized movement event when a face enters from the right edge of the camera view field and travels more than the specified percentage across the field towards the left edge. - Right travel distance: Gnerate an unauthorized movement event when a face enters from the left edge of the camera view field and travels more than the specified percentage across the field towards the right edge. - Up/Away travel distance: Generate an unauthorized movement event when a face enters from the bottom edge of the camera view field and travels more than the specified percentage across the field towards the top edge. - Down/Towards travel distance: Generate an unauthorized movement event when a face enters from the top edge of the camera view field and travels more than the specified percentage across the field towards the bottom edge.

-Use Additional Options
+53.3 Use Additional Options